 - Frying pan

-If you’d like more of a kick, why not try using oil infused with chili, basil, or garlic.
+Feel free to use your favorite type of oil – just pour, dip and enjoy!
+If you’d like your dish to have more of a kick, why not try using oil infused with chili, basil, or garlic.